ShotaMiyazaki94/microjax/CONTRIBUTING.md

-# How to contribute to ExoJAX
+# How to contribute to microJAX

 ## Branch model and pull-request (PR)
 We adopt a simple git-flow model, consisting of master, develop, contributor-defined, and release branches.
 PR by contributors via a folked repository is always welcome.